 The Mausoleum of Domalak Ana is just an hour away from Shymkent.
-We took a car in sommer and went north close to the village Boralday to visit the last place of Domalak Ana on the southern slope of the Karatau Mountains, close to the river Balabogen.
+We took a car in summer and went to north – close to the village Boralday to visit the mausoleum on the southern slope of the Karatau Mountains, close to the river Balabogen.

-But who was Domalak Ana?
-Her real name was Nurila Ali Sylankyzy.
-She lived in the 10th century and was popularly known as “Domalak Ana”. known as the “Domalak Ana” – that means “Chubby Mother”.
-But there is a version the origin is in the persian words “Dihnat Ana” and means “Sacred Mother”.
-Nurila was Kazakhstan’s wise man Baidibek’s third wife.
-She saved her husband’s life and was known for her kindness, honesty, prudence and maternal qualities.
-This qualities fits well to the translation “Sacred Mother”.
+Who was Domalak Ana?
+Her real name is Nurila Ali Sylankyzy.
+She lived in the 10th century and was popularly known as “Domalak Ana”.
+“Domalak Ana” – that means “Chubby Mother”.
+But there is another version – “Dihnat Ana” and it means from persian language – “Sacred Mother”.
+Nurila was the third wife of Kazakh wise man Baidibek Bi.
+As legend says, Nurila saved her husband’s life, and also was known for her kindness, honesty and prudence.

 Her grand-grandson Dulat ordered the famous architect Abdullah Sheri from Bukhara to build a mausoleum on her grave.
 The four wall mausoleum with small domes on the roof was finished in 1456.
 It was restored several times later.